-Amendments to Australian Accounting Standards - Conceptual Framework, Materiality and Financial Instruments
+AASB 2013-9 Amendments to Australian Accounting Standards - Conceptual Framework, Materiality and Financial Instruments

-Part A of this omnibus Standard makes amendments to other Standards arising from revisions to the Australian Accounting Conceptual Framework for periods ending on or after 20 December 2013.
-Other Parts of this Standard become operative in later periods.
-There is no financial impact for Part A of the Standard.
+Part B of this omnibus Standard makes amendments to other Standards arising from the deletion of references to AASB 1031 in other Standards for periods beginning on or after 1 January 2014.
+It has no financial impact.